arturo-lang/benchmarks/README.md

 This repository hosts the main benchmarking tools & data for [**Arturo**](https://github.com/arturo-lang/arturo) itself.

-The main scripts are supposed to run automatically, on a daily basis (21:00 UTC), on a *fresh-spawn/vanilla* DigitalOcean droplet with Ubuntu 20.04 installed, by re-building Arturo from scratch in *release* mode and with the following specifications:
+The main scripts are supposed to run automatically, on a daily basis (@21:00 UTC), after re-building Arturo's master branch from scratch in *release* mode on a *fresh-spawn/vanilla* DigitalOcean droplet with the following specifications:

 - CPU-optimized
 - 2 vCPUs
 - 4 GB memory
 - 25 GB SSD
+- Ubuntu 20.04

 The main benchmarking tool orchestrating the whole process is [Hyperfine](https://github.com/sharkdp/hyperfine).